Latest News, Updates, Tutorials and much more

 • Direct integrations to media platforms, that allow driving actions immediately.

-• Machine learning, that allows for automatic insights and predictive capabilities.
+• Artificial intelligence, that allows for automatic insights and predictive capabilities.

 Privacy Features in Google Analytics 4

 Most importantly, GA4 focuses on data privacy and provides updated privacy features which should help users comply more easily with most data privacy laws.
-GA4 introduced many features of privacy control to comply with majority privacy laws, particularly the GDPR.
+GA4 introduced many features of privacy control to comply with the GDPR.

 IP anonymization

-The previous version of Google Analytics (GA) collected users' IP addresses by default.
+The previous version of Analytics (Universal Analytics) collected users' IP addresses.
 This was breaching a GDPR law since an IP address is considered personally identifiable information (PII) that is protected by the law.
-Google Analytics allowed activation of the IP anonymization feature so that GA anonymized the final 3-4 digits to eliminate the privacy of the users.
-However, IP anonymization had to be manually activated by users, it was required to edit the tagging code, and was not straightforward.
+The IP anonymization feature could be activated manually by users, but it was not straightforward as it required editing the tagging code.

-In GA4, IP Anonymisation is enabled by default and cannot be switched off.
-This means that GA4 will not store the IP addresses of users and could not track users.
-From the GDPR perspective, this is considered the most important change in GA4, helping users to comply with the GDPR.
+In GA4, the IP Anonymization is enabled by default and cannot be switched off.
+This means that GA4 does not store the IP addresses of users and can not track users, which helps to comply with the GDPR.

 Google Consent Mode is a privacy feature that allows modifying the behavior of Google tags on your website based on user's consent preferences.
-With a new GA4 consent implementation, you can instruct GA4 to track users' behavior according to users' consent preferences.
+With a new GA4 consent implementation, you can instruct GA4 to track users' behavior according to users' consent preferences, including granular user consent.

 Rules regarding Personally Identifiable Information (PII)

-To comply with most privacy laws, including the GDPR, Google doesn't allow users to collect personally identifiable information (PII) in GA4.
-It is considered a violation of Google's Terms of Service to collect PII using GA4, and Google has the right to delete all the data of a user if PII is found.
+To comply with most privacy laws, including the GDPR, GA4 doesn't collect personally identifiable information (PII).
+Since it is considered a violation of Google's Terms of Service to collect PII using GA4, Google has the right to delete all the user data if PII was found.

 Data sharing with other Google products